Deploy via a Kubernetes Deployment#

 $ oc apply -f https://raw.githubusercontent.com/openshift-cs/rosaworkshop/master/rosa-workshop/ostoy/yaml/ostoy-microservice-deployment.yaml deployment.apps/ostoy-microservice created service/ostoy-microservice-svc created

-The frontend deployment contains the node.js frontend for our application along with a few other Kubernetes objects to illustrate examples.
+The frontend deployment contains the node.js frontend for our application along with a few other Kubernetes objects.

-If you open the ostoy-fe-deployment.yaml you will see we are defining:
+If you open the ostoy-frontend-deployment.yaml you will see we are defining:

 - Persistent Volume Claim